What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 | DataJob Workflows | Visual interface for creating end-to-end pipelines |

-| Custom Transformations | Upload code via bladepipe-sdk for complex logic |
+| Custom Transformations | Add code via bladepipe-sdk for complex logic |

-| Verification & Correction | Ensure data consistency post-migration |
+| Verification & Correction | Help keep source and target data aligned |

 Transformation in Action